34746 Thoon: Numbering and naming

 This minor planet was numbered on 28 January 2002 (M.P.C.
 22480).
-On 14 May 2021, the object was named by the Working Group Small Body Nomenclature (WGSBN), after Thoön, a Lycian warrior and ally of the Trojans, who was killed in battle by Odysseus during the Trojan War.
+On 14 May 2021, the object was named by the Working Group for Small Bodies Nomenclature (WGSBN), after Thoön, a Lycian warrior and ally of the Trojans, who was killed in battle by Odysseus during the Trojan War.

 Physical characteristics

-Thoon is an assumed C-type asteroid.
+Thoon'is an assumed C-type asteroid.
 Its V–I color index of 0.95 is typical for most D-type asteroids, the dominant spectral type among the Jupiter trojans.

 Rotation period

 In April 2007, a rotational lightcurve of Thoon was obtained from photometric observations by Lawrence Molnar at Calvin University, using the Calvin-Rehoboth Robotic Observatory in New Mexico.
 Lightcurve analysis gave a well-defined rotation period of 19.633±0.002 hours with a high brightness variation of 0.56 magnitude (U=3).
 A high amplitude is indicative of a non-spherical shape.